desongbian/academic-kickstart/content/project/2018 energy storage/index.md

 date = 2018-12-20T00:00:00

 # Project summary to display on homepage.
-summary = "Hybrid Energy Storage"
+summary = "PMU & System Analytics Group"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`